imxrt-rs/imxrt-hal/CONTRIBUTING.md

 If you add a SVD patch, or if you change something in `imxrtral.py`, you'll need to re-generate the RAL to realize the change.

-### Chip specific HAL(s), for example imxrt1062-hal

-Make sure you've generated the RAL (see above).
+### Chip-specific HAL(s)

+We support one HAL crate per i.MX RT processor family.
+A "processor family" is described by an NXP datasheet and reference manual.
+For example, the `imxrt1060-hal` supports the [i.MX RT1060 Crossover Processors](https://www.nxp.com/docs/en/nxp/data-sheets/IMXRT1060CEC.pdf), which includes the following processors:

+- i.MX RT 1061
+- i.MX RT 1062

 When developing the HAL(s) a quick way to check everything compiles, in the project root

 ```
 cargo check --target thumbv7em-none-eabihf